 Also Read: Can dogs have scrambled eggs?

 Yes, Green apple peels are safe for dogs to eat but again in moderation, dogs should be able to eat raw or cooked apple peelings, as well as the fruit itself, and, removing the apple seeds is recommended to avoid digestive problems when eating apples.

 Apples are healthy occasional treats that can be quite refreshing and tasty if served correctly and safely to your dog.
 Moderation is the best way to give apples to your dog but stop feeding these fruits to your dog if you notice any signs of an allergic reaction, such as coughing, sneezing, swelling, hives, difficulty breathing, or other symptoms, and contact your veterinarian right away.

 We concluded with the answer “can dogs eat apples” yes they can eat apples.
 They are really good for their health.
-But if they were given in moderate ways like 1 or 2 slices for dogs and 1 cube for puppies is enough so in this way.
-You can easily safe them from stomach issues, diarrhea and many more.
+But if they were given in moderate ways like 1 or 2 slices for dogs and 1 cube for puppies is enough in this way.
+You can easily save them from stomach issues, diarrhea, and many more.